kamula/Task-1/README.md

 ### In Production

-Change the DEBUG attribute to False in the .env file and follow the installation guidelines provided by the production platform
+Change the `DEBUG` attribute to `False` and edit the `DB_HOST` in the .env file and follow the installation guidelines provided by the production platform

 ## API Structure